There is something both comforting and encouraging about watching this bulb blossom as I attempt to bring focus and meaning into this new year.

 When was the last time you had a day to yourself?
 What did you do?

-It’s been thirty-four years since I said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
+It’s been thirty-four years since we said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
 On the Monday and Tuesday before the ceremony, high temperature records were set that still hold today… 107°.
 I knew we were off to a good start when Mother Nature blessed us with a pleasant 90° for our big day.

-In the years since then we’ve shared domestic bliss and turmoil.
+In the years since then we’ve shared domestic bliss and emotional turmoil.
 We’ve lost grandparents, parents and a sibling; created an amazing daughter; owned six dogs and lost three; purchased four homes and sold three and endured one high-powered high-tech career.
 Who knows how many bookstores we’ve visited or San Francisco Giants games we’ve watched?

 We’ve nearly called it quits, too.
 But, it seems, our decision to marry at twenty-four years young wasn’t as crazy as it seemed to our parents.